winscripter/Slnx/README.md

 var model = SlnxModel.Load(File.ReadAllText("OutputSlnx.txt"));
 Console.WriteLine(JsonSerializer.Serialize(model));
 ```
+#### For Slnx 3.0

-Note: The constructor of the `Project` class was slightly changed.
+Note: The constructor of the `Project` class was slightly changed in Slnx 3.0.
 Change this:
 ```cs
 // ...
 folder.AddProject(new Project("./DockerCompose/DockerCompose.dcproj", typeGuid: Guid.NewGuid(), config: new(solution: "*|*", project: "*|*|Deploy")));